project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

 -   Build options
     -   Build options list
         There are some build options for function and debug purpose as below.
-        -   `enable_chip_shell`, whether to enable shell comman line.
+        -   `chip_build_libshell`, whether to enable shell command line.
 It is set to false by default.
-        -   `module_type`
-            Currently, there are two module types:
-            - BL702
-            - BL706C-22
         -   `baudrate`, UART baudrate for log output or shell command line.
-        -   `enable_psram`, whether to enable psram.
+        -   `enable_psram`, whether to enable `PSRAM`.
 It is set to true by default.
-        -   `enable_cdc`, whether to enable CDC for log output or shell command line.
-        -   `enable_zigbee_lib`, whether to link zigbee lib in Bouffalo Lab IOT SDK.
-This option is available for bridge app, and make sure you have Bouffalo Lab IOT SDK within ZigBee library.
-        -   `enable_debug_callstack`, whether to enable call stack print when hit an exception or assert for debug purpose.
-It is set to false by default.
     -   How to use
         Before using these build options, please check whether they are available to configure in BUILD.gn file under example application folder.
         -   build with `build_examples.py`